-We welcome you as a guest in our community.
-Our commitment is to respect and promote your personal rights.
+We welcome you as a guest in our community and our commitment is to respect and promote your personal rights.
 Living in Student Housing is a choice and a privilege.
-The privileges offered to you are made possible by upholding your responsibilities to Student Housing and the College.
+The privileges offered to you are maintained by upholding your responsibilities to Student Housing and the College.

-- It is a privilege to live in Selkirk College Campus Housing. - It is a privilege to allow guests into Housing. - It is a privilege to be a guest in the rooms or common areas outside of your assigned unit. - It is a privilege to use and enjoy the facilities and services offered in Student Housing.
+- It is a privilege to live in Selkirk College Student Housing. - It is a privilege to allow guests into Student Housing. - It is a privilege to be a guest in the rooms or common areas outside of assigned units. - It is a privilege to use and enjoy the facilities and services offered in Student Housing.

-THE HOUSING OFFICE
+THE STUDENT HOUSING OFFICE

-The Student Housing Office is located on the first floor in the centre of the building.
-Most of the administrative business of Student Housing is looked after from this office.
-The office staff are equipped to answer all your questions regarding Housing operations, as well as assist in any concerns regarding Student Housing life and any disruptions in the Student Housing community.
+The Office is located on the first floor in the centre of the Student Housing building.
+Most of the administrative business is looked after from this office.
+Office staff are equipped to answer all your questions regarding housing operations, as well as assist in any concerns regarding housing life and disruptions in the housing community.